 The primary facility for connecting the U.S. legal system of electrical units to the international system of units is the NIST calculable capacitor, with which the measurement of capacitance is effectively achieved through a measurement of length.
 Both the calculable capacitor and the chain of high precision measurements that transfers the SI unit to the calibration laboratories must be maintained, improved, and compared with other national metrology laboratories to ensure measurement consistency on an international level.

 Over the last few decades, NIST has successfully invested in two key quantum representations of electrical quantities; both the Quantum Hall Resistance (QHR) and Josephson Voltage standards have now achieved measurement uncertainties approaching parts in 109.
 These quantum standards, however, represent only a few points in a multi-dimensional world of electrical measurements.
 The crucial link between the fundamental electrical standards and commercial electronic instrumentation is provided by precision AC measurement standards.
-A combination of transformer techniques and modern Digital Signal Processor (DSP) techniques has the potential to extend our expertise over a wider dynamic range.
+A combination of transformer techniques and modern digital techniques has the potential to extend our expertise over a wider dynamic range.

-Development of wideband impedance measurement services requires reference standards that can be characterized over the impedance and frequency ranges of interest.
+Supporting wideband impedance measurement services also requires reference standards that can be characterized over the impedance and frequency ranges of interest.
 NIST has developed a system to characterize commercial four-terminal-pair capacitance standards from 1 pF to 1 nF over the frequency range from 1 kHz to 10 MHz.
 A bootstrapping technique using an LCR meter and an inductive voltage divider can extend the characterization to higher-valued capacitance standards up to 10 µF.